 University Network for Collaborative Government

 The University Network for Collaborative Governance (UNCG) is comprised of university centers whose mission is to enable citizens and their leaders to engage in dialogue, discussion, and decision making around public issues.
-Both Executive Director Pete Peterson and Assistant Director Ashley Trim have served on the UNCG Steering Committee.
+Both Executive Director Ashley Trim and Senior Fellow Pete Peterson have served on the UNCG Steering Committee.
 You can find out more about the network here.